VibhuKavBhat/Retinex-Implementation/README.md

 * **RBPCELA:** This method proves highly effective for scenes characterized by extreme backlighting or silhouetted subjects.
 Because its lumination adaptation relies on a global adaptive gamma curve rather than local spatial filtering, it uniquely avoids the undesirable "haloing" artifacts that frequently plague multi-scale algorithms at high-contrast boundaries.
 It does, however, tend to flatten global contrast in uniformly lit images.

 * **IRIE:** Our results show that IRIE’s reliance on bilateral filtering within the HSV color space makes it highly unstable when processing high-frequency organic textures (e.g., fur, foliage, macro wildlife), often generating severe visual artifacts.
 However, it performs exceptionally well on synthetic, cell-shaded, or digital imagery, where it successfully smooths flat color gradients while sharply preserving distinct geometric boundaries.

+## References
+If you wish to read the foundational theories behind these implementations, please refer to the original publication:

+[1] A. S. Parihar and K. Singh, "A study on Retinex based method for image enhancement," *2018 2nd International Conference on Inventive Systems and Control (ICISC)*, Coimbatore, India, 2018, pp. 619-624, doi: 10.1109/ICISC.2018.8398874.